pnnl/Temwizard/README.md

  How to Cite TEMWizard
  ======================

-  If you find this application useful and want to publish your results, please cite our preprint:
+  If you find this application useful and want to publish your results, please cite our repository.

-  X

  Contact Information
  ======================